-We serve our institutional clients primarily through AllianceBernstein Institutional Investments ("Institutional Investments"), a unit of AllianceBernstein, and through other units in our international subsidiaries and one of our joint ventures (institutional relationships of less than \$25 million are generally serviced by Bernstein GWM, our Private Client channel, discussed below).
+We serve our institutional clients primarily through AllianceBernstein Institutional Investments ("Institutional Investments"), a unit of AllianceBernstein, and through other units in our international subsidiaries (institutional relationships of less than \$25 million are generally serviced by Bernstein GWM, our Private Client channel, discussed below).
 Institutional Services include actively managed equity accounts (including growth, value and blend accounts), fixed income accounts and balanced accounts (which combine equity and fixed income), as well as passive management of index and enhanced index accounts.
-These services are provided through separately-managed accounts, sub-advisor y relationships, structured products, collective investment trusts, mutual funds and other investment vehicles.
-As of December 31, 2010, institutional AUM was \$273 billion, or 57% of our company-wide AUM as compared to \$291 billion, or 60%, as of December 31, 2009 and \$278 billion, or 62%, as of December 31, 2008.
+These services are provided through separately-managed accounts, sub-advisory relationships, structured products, collective investment trusts, mutual funds, hedge funds and other investment vehicles.
+As of December 31, 2011, institutional AUM was \$224 billion, or 55% of our company-wide AUM, as compared to \$273 billion, or 57%, as of December 31, 2010 and \$291 billion, or 60%, as of December 31, 2009.
 For more information concerning institutional AUM, revenues and fees, see "Assets Under Management, Revenues and Fees" in this Item 1.

 Our institutional client base includes unaffiliated corporate and public employee pension funds, endowment funds, domestic and foreign institutions and governments, and certain of our affiliates (AXA and its subsidiaries), as well as certain sub-advisory relationships with unaffiliated sponsors of various other investment products.
-We manage approximately 1,376 mandates for these clients, which are located in 43 countries.
-As of December 31, 2010, we managed employee benefit plan assets for 31 of the Fortune 100 companies, and we managed public pension fund assets for 35 states and/or municipalities in those states.
+We manage approximately 1,035 mandates for these clients, which are located in 41 countries.